Citizens Against Virtually Everything (C.A.V.E)

 - Do CAVE people take over meetings?
 Tell them.

-- Recognize their negativity may have nothing to do with you.
+have nothing to do with you.

 - CAVE people may suffer from a lack of confidence at work and use their negativity to hide a skill-gap.